 The Berlin Wall

-One of the most iconic landmarks in Berlin is the Berlin Wall.
-Built in 1961, the wall divided the city
+Another many well-known landmark in Berlin is the Berlin Wall.
+Built in 1961, the wall cut the city in two

 into East and West Berlin during the Cold War.
-It stood as a physical and ideological barrier, separating
+It was a separate physical, ideological barrier, separating

 families and friends for almost three decades.
-Today, there are several sections of the Berlin Wall that
+In recent years there are few places in town that sections of the Berlin Wall

-remain as a memorial, such as the East Side Gallery, which features colorful murals painted on a surviving
+remain as a memorial, as the East Side Gallery does in which colorful murals were painted on a remaining

 stretch of the wall.